Recent Scientific Studies Show Promise of Matcha Being Linked to Helping Be Supportive to Combating Cancer

 You’ve probably heard that plant-based diets are often linked to reducing cancer risk.
 Well, the catechins found in plants are likely at least partially responsible!
 Per the National Cancer Institute (NCI), EGCG (a specific catechin unique to green tea) may help: (11)

-- Protect cells from DNA damage
+- Support cells against DNA damage

 - Activate detoxification enzymes that inhibit tumor growth